Skip to main content

 What You'll Learn

-• Between ages 9 and 12, social dynamics shift from fluid playground groups to structured hierarchies with acute self-consciousness and the "imaginary audience" effect.
+• Between ages 9 and 12, social dynamics shift from loose playground groups to structured hierarchies with intense self-consciousness -- your tween may feel like everyone is watching and judging them at all times.

 • Give them a family code word or text that means "come get me, no questions asked," making it easier to resist peer pressure in the moment.